-The device default setting is WP# disable by QE=1.
 The Write Protect (WP#) pin can be used to prevent the Status Register from being written.
-Used in conjunction with the Status Register's Block Protect (CMP, 4KBL, TB, BP2, BP1 and BP0) bits and Status Register Protect (SRP) bits, a portion or the entire memory array can be hardware protected.
-The WP# function is only available after setting QE=0 for standard SPI and Dual SPI operation, when during Quad SPI, this pin is the Serial Data IO (DQ2) for Quad I/O operation.
+Used in conjunction with the Status Register's Block Protect (4KBL, TB, BP2, BP1 and BP0) bits and Status Register Protect (SRP and SRP1) bits, a portion or the entire memory array can be hardware protected.
+The WP# function is only available for standard SPI and Dual SPI operation, when during Quad SPI, this pin is the Serial Data IO (DQ2) for Quad I/O operation.